nextcloud/documentation/admin_manual/auth_ldap.rst

    LDAP Basic Settings

-Note that a hint will be shown on the right handside, when hovering with the mouse over an input field.
+Note that a hint will be shown on the right hand side, when hovering with the mouse over an input field.
 This gives you more context information while filling out the settings.